What you need to know right now about the 2018 midterm elections

 Races to watch: MT Sen; MT-AL

-November outlook: Democratic Sen. Jon Tester will face voters for the third time, but this year he's coming on the heels of Trump's 21-point win in Big Sky Country.
+November outlook: Democratic Sen. Jon Tester will face voters for the third time

+, but this year he's coming on the heels of Trump's 21-point win in Big Sky Country.
 Republicans see this seat as a perfect opportunity for a flip, but party members have yet to coalesce around one candidate.
 Tester's significant money advantage gives him a slight edge, as CNN rates this race lean Democrat.
-Controversial GOP Rep. Greg Gianforte's race is rated as likely Republican at the beginning of 2018.
+Controversial GOP Rep. Greg Gianforte's race

 • New Jersey

-Note: This post will be updated repeatedly.
-Corrections: Rep. Todd Rokita's last name was initially misspelled.
-A reference to Rep. Jason Lewis' fundraising has been clarified.
-The last name of Zach Scott has been corrected and his job title now reflects that he is no longer sheriff of Franklin County, Ohio.